+Dispute Resolution

-Dispute Resolution Staff Contact: Ms Susan Duncombe C3 SS HPW 4
+Staff Contact: Ms Susan Duncombe

+C3 SS HPW 4

 Most legal education in common law systems revolves around the interpretation and development of the law by decisions made by courts in the process of litigation.
-In doing so it tends to foster the assumption that litigation, or legal advice predicting the outcome of litigation, in the normal method of resolving disputes, and both substantive and skills training is largely geared to this assumption.
+In doing so it tends to foster the assumption that litigation, or legal advice predicting the outcome of litigation, is the normal method of resolving disputes, and both substantive and skills training is largely geared to this assumption.
 In fact only a small proportion of disputes are resolved by litigation and there is a growing dissatisfaction with the costs, slowness and adversarial character of litigation, and a corresponding interest in alternative forms of dispute resolution.
-The courts themselves are introducing court-annexed mediation.
-This course will critically examine the growth of alternative methods, analyse their comparative advantages and disadvantages, introduce students to the skills involved (particularly in negotiation and mediation) and examine the implications for the future of the law and of legal practice and for individual and social justice.
-A feature of the course will be a major skills workshop involving role playing exercises designed to throw up ethical and intellectual dilemmas.
+The courts themselves are introducing courtannexed mediation.
+This course will critically examine the growth of alternative methods, analyse their comparative advantages and disadvantages, introduce students to the skills involved (particularly in negotiation and mediation) and examine the implications for the future of the law and of legal practice and for individual and social iustice.

-LAWS1450 Advanced Studies in Torts

-Staff Contact: Staff Office C3 SS HPW4
+LAWS1450 Advanced Studies in Torts Staff Contact: Mr Angus Corbett C3 SS HPW4